osg-htc/docs/docs/data/gridftp.md

 ### Optional configuration

+#### Setting transfer limits

+Create file named `/etc/sysconfig/gridftp-limits`.
+To set a limit on the total or per-user number of transfers, set the following configuration:

+    :::file
+    export GRIDFTP_TRANSFER_LIMIT="80"
+    export GRIDFTP_DEFAULT_USER_TRANSFER_LIMIT="50"
+    export GRIDFTP_LIGO_USER_TRANSFER_LIMIT="40"
+    export GRIDFTP_CMS_USER_TRANSFER_LIMIT="20"

+In the above configuration:

+- There would be no more than 80 transfers going at a time, across all users.
+- By default, any single user can have no more than 50 transfers at a time.
+- The `ligo` user has a more stringent limit of 40 transfers at a time.
+- The `cms` user has an even more stringent limit of 20 transfers at a time.

+!!!note
+    This limits are per gridftp server.
+If you have several gridftp servers you may want to have this limits divided by the number of gridftp servers at your site.

 #### Modifying the environment

 Environment variables are stored in `/etc/sysconfig/globus-gridftp-server` which is sourced on service startup.
 If you want to change LCMAPS log levels, or GridFTP port ranges, you can edit them there.